zendeskgarden/website/.github/CONTRIBUTING.md

 ## Development Workflow

-Before you start, be sure [yarn](https://yarnpkg.com/en/) is installed on your system.
-After you clone this repo, run `yarn` to install dependencies needed for development.
+Before you start, be sure [npm](https://www.npmjs.com/package/npm) is installed on your system.
+After you clone this repo, run `npm install` to install dependencies needed for development.
 After installation, the following commands are available:

-- `yarn start` to launch the Gatsby server with live reload – source files will be watched for changes.
+- `npm start` to launch the Gatsby server with live reload – source files will be watched for changes.
-- `yarn test` to run package tests.
+- `npm test` to run package tests.
-- `yarn lint` to enforce consistent code conventions.
+- `npm run lint` to enforce consistent code conventions.
 Note this is run as a git `pre-commit` hook.
-- `yarn format` to enforce code style with opinionated formats.
+- `npm run format` to enforce code style with opinionated formats.
 Note this is run as a git `pre-commit` hook.
-- `yarn build` to rebuild the Gatsby site JS, CSS, and HTML.
+- `npm run build` to rebuild the Gatsby site JS, CSS, and HTML.
 The build runs as part of the initial install.
-- `yarn run upgrade` to upgrade Garden component packages and sync the `react-components` submodule.
+- `npm run upgrade` to upgrade Garden component packages and sync the `react-components` submodule.

 ## Pull Request Workflow